Javascript OCR Image To Text (Simple Examples)

-Welcome to a tutorial on how to convert an image to text in Javascript using OCR.
-So you are working on a project that “scans an image to text”?
-Well, image-to-text has been around for quite some time, and it is called “Optical Character Recognition”.
-Just how do we do that in Javascript?
-Read on for the examples!
+Welcome to a tutorial on how to convert an image to text in Javascript.
+Yes, image-to-text has already been around for some time, and it is called “Optical Character Recognition” (OCR).
+There is an open-source OCR library called TesseractJS that we can use:

 const worker = await Tesseract.createWorker();